 In achieving a fair and reasonable outcome for both parties we will:

-- Give equal consideration to the word of the passenger and the word of the airline.
+- Give equal consideration to the word of the passenger and the word of the airline or airport.

-- Remain neutral and promote neither the position of the passenger nor that of the airline.
+- Remain neutral and promote neither the position of the passenger nor that of the airline or airport.

 How does it work?